escuccim/recordcollection/README.md

 - views - publishes the views /resoures/vendor/views

 ## Usage
 This package contains its own routes, models, controllers and views so should run out of the box.
-To enable the Javascript functions in the admin pages you need to add the following to your layouts/app.blade.php in the <header>:
+To enable the Javascript functions in the admin pages you need to add the following to your layouts/app.blade.php in the header:
 ```
 @yield('header')
 ```